sandialabs/wiretap/README.md

 Clients can be attached to any server in the network by using the `--server-address <api-address>` argument when running `wiretap add client`.
 This allows a client on a different network than the first client to still gain access to all of the Wiretap network's routes.
 But this has some limitations.

-In this example, a new client (C2) is added to the second server in the right branch of a Wiretap network.
+In this example, a new client (C2) is added to the second server in the right branch of a Wiretap network (S4).
 This client will only be able to access routes via the right branch of the network (S3 and S4) and not the left branch (S1 or S2) because the branches are only joined through an existing client (C1), which does not route traffic from other clients:

 ```
          ┌──────┐